 About

 Outside of work, I volunteer with the Friends of the Cambridge Community Learning Center to provide scholarships to adult learners pursuing higher education.
-I’m always eager to talk with others who are passionate about education, AI, and digital learning tools.

 Projects & features